-Help with rent or utilities.
-You can get emergency assistance from non-profits like the Salvation Army, Catholic Charities.
+Do you need help with utilities, rent?
+Do you need help with rent?
+You can get emergency help with bills from local charities like the Salvation Army, Catholic Charities. and Goodwill Industries.
 These not-for-profits help many families during this most difficult time of the year.

 Department of Social Services

-- Will not pay rent before you receive an eviction notice
+- pay rent before you receive an eviction notice

-- Will not help if you do not qualify financially
+- help if you do not qualify financially

 What these Agencies can do